Today let's give a warm welcome to the talented Ann Pilicer!

 I was a very shy child and drawing was a comfort.
 I grew up in Brooklyn and it was my way to take adventures to different places other than our apartment building and concrete playgrounds.
 Shyness still takes a hold on me.
 But, at the beginning of this year I decided to show more of my work.
 I have put my work more onto social media and I’m selling prints through Etsy.
 This is what I believe got me noticed.
 Making the effort and coming out of my box.

-After graduating from Parsons School of Design in New York for illustration I worked in New York City studio painting garment designs, then moved onto a textile manufacturing job.
+After graduating from Parsons School of Design in New York for illustration I worked in a New York City studio painting garment designs, then moved onto a textile manufacturing job.
 Marriage and two kids followed and I continued with the joy of oil painting and creating three dimensional wall art.
 I will skip ahead here because kids became my world.
 I then got to illustrate eight books and an EBook.
 I also did all the design work as well on these.
 Each author can see exactly how his or her book will look in the end.
 It gives the author and illustrator freedom to play and work on making the book how they see it.
 I love my job and am thrilled to be able to do it.
 I am proud of all that I have accomplished and looking forward to creating these new books.
 Also, to all of the wonderful possibilities in the future.

 Ann, how long does it typically take for you to complete one color illustration of a book?